 Principles and Guidelines for Internal Investigations in Germany

 The investigation of potential compliance violations by internal investigations is part of everyday business for German companies.
-Since there are no specific laws in Germany (yet) detailing how to conduct internal investigations, this chapter outlines the relevant issues and offers orientation for dealing with them in practice in the areas of corporate law, labour law, data protection law and criminal law.
-Lastly we provide an outlook on the current draft bill for introducing corporate criminal liability in Germany.
+Since there are, as yet, no specific laws in Germany detailing how to conduct internal investigations, this article outlines the relevant issues and offers orientation for dealing with them in practice in the areas of corporate law, labour law, data protection law and criminal law.
+Lastly, we provide an outlook on the current draft bill for introducing corporate criminal liability in Germany.

 - Obligation to conduct an investigation

-- Mandatory legal requirements (regarding labour law, data protection)
+- Mandatory legal requirements (regarding labour law and data protection)

 - Cooperation with authorities and self-disclosure